-Keeping Children Safe in Education (2023) is clear Safeguarding and promoting the welfare of children is everyone's responsibility.
-'Everyone who comes into contact with children and their families has a role to play.
+Keeping Children Safe in Education (2024) is clear Safeguarding and promoting the welfare of children is everyone's responsibility.
+'Children' includes everyone under the age of 18.
+Everyone who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child centred.
-This means that they should consider, at all times, what is in the best interests of the child.'
-Recognising child abuse is not always easy, and it is not the responsibility of school staff to decide whether or not child abuse has definitely taken place or if a child is at significant risk.
+This means that they should consider, at all times, what is in the best interests of the child' Recognising child abuse is not always easy, and it is not the responsibility of school staff to decide whether or not child abuse has definitely taken place or if a child is at significant risk.
 They do, however, have a clear individual responsibility to act if they have a concern about a child's welfare or safety or if a child talks about (discloses) abuse.
-They should maintain an attitude of 'it could happen here' and always act in the best interests of the child.
+They should maintain an attitude of 'it could happen here'and always act in the best interests of the child.
 Appendix 2 details examples of possible indicators of each of the four kinds of abuse.
 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.

-When a child has a social worker
+This can be When a child has a social worker

-At Ursula Taylor CE Primary School we recognise that when a child has a social worker, it is an indicator that the child is more at risk than most pupils.
+At Ursula Taylor CE Primary Academy we recognise that when a child has a social worker, it is an indicator that the child is more at risk than most pupils.
 This may mean that they are more vulnerable to further harm, as well as facing educational barriers to attendance, learning, behaviour and poor mental health.
 We take these needs into account when making plans to support pupils who have a social worker.